Monday, April 5, 2010

 Graphic Novel Monday: Confessions of a Blabbermouth, by Mike & Louise Carey

 Confessions of a Blabbermouth, by Mike & Louise Carey.
 Illustrated by Aaron Alexovich.
 Published 2007 by DC Comics/Minx.
-Paperback.
+Fiction.
+Young Adult.

 British high school student and blogger Tasha has her hands full juggling a new job on the school yearbook, avoiding bullies and dealing with her mother's weird new boyfriend and his daughter Chloe, who just started at her school.
 Chloe joins the yearbook staff, then the family goes on a trip to America, where the family secrets come spilling out.